BEARlyDev/Guidelines/README.md

     -->One or two lines with a link on the topic/event shared will be enough.

-    -->If a discussion is getting long, please continue the discussion elsewhere (platforms like StackOverflow and Quora) and share the link to in the group.
+    -->If a discussion is getting long, please continue the discussion elsewhere (platforms like StackOverflow, Quora etc.) and share the link to in the group.

 5. Each admin will be assigned a maximum of 10 members.
 Admins have to contact any new members assigned to them.

-**Please note**
-6. Every member is assigned to a particular admin. *All new members*  have to introduce themselves (name, current job/college/school, interested topics).
+6. **Please note** Every member is assigned to a particular admin. *All new members*  have to introduce themselves (name, current job/college/school, interested topics).

 _Members who consistently violate these rules **inspte of receiving 3 personal warnings**, will be removed from the group._